 Adding more housing to the Corridor is not a primary concern, notwithstanding the fact that new housing increases the population in the Corridor which, in turn, increases the potential patronage of Corridor businesses.
 The focus of the Strategic Plan is on maintaining and upgrading the housing stock in the Corridor.
 More than one-third of the Corridor's housing stock was built before 1940.
 Three of the communities have more than half of their units built before 1940, and four have between 40 and 50 percent of their units built before 1940.
 In Willingboro 98.5 percent of the housing units were built from 1940 to 1979.
-With such a significant percentage of older dwelling units, the Strategic Plan stresses the importance of renovating and rehabilitating the Corridor's housing stock.
+With such a significant percentage of older dwelling units, the Strategic Plan stresses the importance of renovating and rehabilitating the Corridor's housing stock and establishing programs and plans to facilitate the improvement of the Corridor's housing stock.